abdulsamadayoade/Simi/README.md

 Simi is an e-commerce theme designed for a fictional fashon store.

 Built using HTML, CSS and Javascript.
 No frameworks or libraries.
-It contains four pages which are:
+It contains five pages which are:

 1. Homepage
 2. Shop
-3. How To Order
+3. About
 4. Contact Us
 5. My Account